• Skip to content

 Glen Shiel is one of the best valleys to drive in Scotland.
 The road follows along River Shiel stuck between towering mountains.

-The are a is green and never boring.
-The peaks all have very different shapes and the canyon is lake a snake displaying different layers of mountains.
+The area is green and never boring.
+The peaks all have very different shapes, and the canyon is like a snake displaying different layers of mountains.

 Glen Shiel Scotland - Five Sisters of Kintail 2